Nigella damascena: Cultivation

 This easily grown plant has been a familiar subject in English cottage gardens since Elizabethan times, admired for its ferny foliage, spiky flowers and bulbous seed-heads.
 It is now widely cultivated throughout the temperate world, and numerous cultivars have been developed for garden use.
 'Persian Jewels' is a mixture of white, pink, lavender and blue flowers.
 'Persian Rose' is pale pink.
 Other cultivars are 'Albion', 'Blue Midget', 'Cambridge Blue', 'Mulberry Rose', and 'Oxford Blue'.
 'Dwarf Moody Blue' is around 15 cm high.
 The pale blue ‘Miss Jekyll’ and the double white-flowered 'Miss Jekyll Alba' have gained the Royal Horticultural Society's Award of Garden Merit.

 Related species

 The related Nigella sativa (and not N. damascena) is the source of the spice variously known as nigella, kalonji or black cumin.

 Toxicity

 Damascenine is a toxic alkaloid found in Nigella damascena seed.

-However, an in vivo study in mice and in vitro assessment on human cell lines has not shown any toxicity.
+However, an in vivo study in mice (100 ppm i.p.) and in vitro assessment on human cell lines has not shown any toxicity.